edge-cloud/www.edge-cloud.net/_posts/2013-12-20-handling-vmware-vsphere-5-5-active-directory-integration-error.md

 ### The Workaround

-Now that we have seen the issue, let&#8217;s work around it.
+Now that we have seen the issue, let's work around it.
 This way we can still achieve the goal of using Active Directory as an identity source for SSO in VMware vSphere.

 Start by removing the Active Directory identity source that you previously created (See Figure 9).